yokolet/pastoral-valleys/README.md

 When I find my apartment to live next, I consider many factors: a rent, layout, facility, walkscore and safety.
 Among them, the safety is very important.
-I often visit local news media website and check incidents.
-Luckily, my city, Raleigh, NC is a safe place, so I don't see many crime reports on the news site.
-However, I hear small incidents once in a while.
+I often visit local news media websites and check incidents.
+Luckily, my city, Raleigh, NC is a safe place, so I don't see many crime reports on the news sites.
+However, I hear small incidents once in a while in my neighborhood.
 So, I decided to explore past crime reports published by City of Raleigh.
 The data is from
 [City of Raleigh, Public Safefy](https://data.raleighnc.gov/category/public-safety).